 - 1. Remove food. - 2.
-Since your refrigerator has an automatic ice maker: - Shut off the water supply to the ice maker at least one day ahead of time. - After the last load of ice drops, raise the wire shut off arm to the OFF position. - · Empty the ice bin. - Since your refrigerator has a dispenser system with water filter, remove the water filter cartridge and install the filter bypass.
-Dispose of the used cartridge. - 4.
-Turn the freezer control to OFF. - 5.
-Unplug the refrigerator. - Thoroughly clean the interior of both compartments with a baking soda solution and a clean soft cloth (four tablespoons of baking soda in one quart of warm water). - 7.
-Dry thoroughly.

-8. Leave the doors open to prevent the formation of mold and mildew.
+Since your refrigerator has an automatic ice maker: - Shut off the water supply to the ice maker at least one day ahead of time. - After the last load of ice drops, raise the wire shut off arm to the OFF position. - · Empty the ice bin. - 3.
+Turn the freezer control to OFF. - 4.
+Unplug the refrigerator. - 5.
+Thoroughly clean the interior of both compartments with a baking soda solution and a clean soft cloth (four tablespoons of baking soda in one quart of warm water). - 6.
+Dry thoroughly. - 7.
+Leave the doors open to prevent the formation of mold and mildew.